Unbounded Weighted Composition Operators in L2-Spaces: General scheme

 \end{thm} \begin{proof} By Propositions \ref{wco1} and \ref{lemS2}, the assumptions of Theorem \ref{main1} are satisfied.
 Hence \eqref{momom} holds and, by Lemma \ref{lemS8} and Theorem \ref{quain}, $\CFW$ is quasinormal.
-Employing \eqref{ucu} completes the proof. \end{proof} \begin{rem} It is worth pointing out that the above criterion can be applied to prove the normality of multiplication operators, which are particular instances of weighted composition operators.
-Indeed, then $\phi=\mathrm{id}_X$, $\phi^{-1}(\ascr)=\ascr$, the conditional expectation is the identity mapping, $\mu_w\circ\phi^{-1}=\mu_w\ll\mu$ and $\hsf=|w|^2$ a.e.\ $[\mu]$.
-Hence $M_w=\cfw$ is densely defined.
+Employing \eqref{ucu} completes the proof. \end{proof} \begin{rem} It is worth pointing out that the above criterion can be applied to prove the normality of the multiplication operator $M_w$.
+This is possible because in this particular case we can describe explicitly an $\ascr$-measurable family $P$ of probability measures that satisfies \eqref{cc}.
+Indeed, since $M_w=\cfw$ with $\phi=\id_X$ (see Sect.\ \ref{pco}(a)), we see that the conditional expectation $\efw$ acts as the identity mapping, $\mu_w\circ\phi^{-1}\ll\mu$ and $\hfw=|w|^2$ a.e.\ $[\mu]$.
+Hence $M_w$ is densely defined (see Proposition \ref{lemS2}).
 Set $P(x,\sigma)=\chi_{\sigma}(|w(x)|^2)$ for $x\in X$ and $\sigma\in\borel{\rbb_+}$.
-Then, as easily seen, $P$ is an $\ascr$-measurable family of probability measures which satisfies \eqref{cc}.
+It is easily seen that $P$ is an $\ascr$-measurable family of probability measures which satisfies \eqref{cc}.
 By Theorem \ref{MAIN1}, $M_w$ is subnormal.
 It follows from Proposition \ref{adj} that $M_w^*=M_{\bar w}$.
-As a consequence $M_w$ and $M_w^*$ are subnormal.
+As a consequence, $M_w$ and $M_w^*$ are subnormal.
 Since subnormal operators are hyponormal, we conclude that $M_w$ is normal. \end{rem}